IanDxSSXX/ReNest/README.md

   }
   ```

-* Basically every prop in React and CSSProperty can be used in ReactUI as 'dot' function, and IDEs will autocomplete for you!
+* Basically every prop in React and CSSProperty can be used in RUI as 'dot' function, and IDEs will autocomplete for you!
 * if there's some specific properties from third-party components, use `setProp(key, value)`to set additional prop

 ```typescript